Let us answer your frequently asked questions!

 Yes, we require that you set up an appointment with us so we can make sure to accommodate you.
 Our office does offer mobile services for some of the employers that we work with directly.
 Additionally, we find that working on an appointment basis minimizes your wait time to expedite your appointment.

-Will I be turned away if I walk in without an appointment?
+Will you be turned away if you walk in without an appointment?

 No, we will not turn you away if it is during Spectrum’s operating hours, however staff may not be available.
 Individuals with appointments will be given priority, but you are welcome to wait in the lobby, or you can set up a time for later in the day or for another day.